kristiyan-velkov/js-module-exists/examples/Examples.md

 ```

-2. Example of use with option color change in moduleExistsWithText() method
+2. Example of use with option color change in moduleExistsWithText() method.

 ```js
 setTextColors({